-Net assets with donor restrictions represent resources that are subject to donor-imposed stipulations whose use is restricted by time and/or purpose (Note 7).
+Net assets with donor restrictions represent resources that are subject to donor-imposed stipulations whose use is restricted by time and/or purpose.

 Revenues and gains and losses on investments and other assets are reported as changes in net assets without donor restrictions unless their use is limited by donor-imposed restrictions.
 Expenses are reported as decreases in net assets without donor restrictions.
-When donor restrictions expire, that is, when a purpose restriction is fulfilled or a time restriction ends, such net assets are reclassified to net assets without donor restrictions and reported in the consolidated statements of activities as net assets released from restrictions (Note 7).
+When donor restrictions expire, that is, when a purpose restriction is fulfilled or a time restriction ends, such net assets are reclassified to net assets without donor restrictions.
 Gifts whose donor-stipulated purposes are met in the same year as received are reported within net assets without donor restrictions.